Peter King: Monday Morning QB—Gil Brandt on Draft

 • Draft invitee who fascinates Brandt: “Leighton Vander Esch, the Boise State linebacker.
 He’ll be the first man ever invited to the draft who played eight-man football in high school.
 He’s from Salmon River High School in Riggins, Idaho.
 A true rising star.”

-• The Super Bowl champions’ plans: “I don’t know what they’re going to do, but I have been amazed at their presence everywhere at these Pro Days.
+• The Super Bowl champions’ plans: “I don’t know what [the Eagles] are going to do, but I have been amazed at their presence everywhere at these pro days.
 I told [general manager] Howie Roseman, ‘You must have an unlimited scouting budget—and I think you’ve exceeded it.’
 They’ve had coaches and scouts everywhere.
 They don’t act like they just won the Super Bowl.
 They act like they’re dying just to make the playoffs.”

 • Happiest draft invitee: “We’ve got 22 guys coming in, and maybe the happiest is a guy who won’t be picked in the first round: Shaquem Griffin [the UCF linebacker who lost his left hand because of a birth defect at age 4].
 When I called his mother to invite them, she started crying because of how much this means to the family.”